-Along with 3 bars on site guest can enjoy an amazing cocktail.
+Along with 3 bars, on-site guests can enjoy an amazing cocktail.
 Seafood lovers will definitely enjoy the superb Raw Bar, which serves three to five varieties of oysters on the half shell, colossal wild-caught Baja shrimp cocktail, and the BOATHOUSE lobster cocktail made with a pound-and-a-quarter lobster.

-Every detail has been considered, event he presentation of the kids meals.
+Every detail has been considered, presentation of the kid’s meals.
 And these aren’t your standard kid’s meals, they are all HOMEMADE -what mom and dad doesn’t love that.
-With offerings such as like the Sticks and Stones with chicken breast strips and fish, hand-breaded or the Pig in a Blanket wrapped with pretzel dough and baked, your kids can enjoy a meal just as delicious as you.
+With offerings such as the Sticks and Stones with chicken breast strips and fish, hand-breaded or the Pig in a Blanket wrapped with pretzel dough and baked, your kids can enjoy a meal just as delicious as you.